 Lois wistfully looking on as her whole family (whom she ran away from after they admit they blew her birthday present money on candy) brawls with a group of clowns + Kenny Rogers' "You Decorated My Life" = pure distilled hilarity.

-On the season one episode "Home Alone 4," Francis invites his hoodlum friends over on the condition that they don't invite other people and have a party at his house.
-One Gilligan Cut later, we find the house trash and immediately assume that Francis' friends broke the promise.
-It turns out Francis' friends are so destructive that it only takes three of them to trash an entire house.
-It was so bad that all three of Francis' friends got arrested.
+In the season 1 episode "Home Alone 4," Francis invites his hoodlum friends over on the condition that they don't invite other people and have a party at his house.
+One Gilligan Cut later, we find the house trashed and immediately assume that Francis' friends broke the promise.
+It turns out Francis' friends are so destructive that it only takes three of them to trash an entire house ("Huh, who'd have thought three guys can do so much damage?").

 Surreal performance piece by Dewey and babysitter (played by Bea Arthur)—to the tune of ''ABBa's "Fernando" (ending with the eccentric grandmotherly woman having a stroke or a heart attack and being carted away by the paramedics).
 Now a "Funny Aneurysm" Moment thanks to Bea Arthur's death.

-On the episode where Lois gets fired from her job at Lucky Aide because the store manager (whom Lois rips off the toupee of, claiming it to be velcro) wouldn't take back the bottle of cognac Dewey accidentally shoplifted, Malcolm's family gets some food donations from the neighbors.
+On the episode where Lois gets fired from her job at Lucky Aide because the store manager (from whom Lois rips the toupee off, claiming it to be velcro) wouldn't take back the bottle of cognac Dewey accidentally shoplifted, Malcolm's family gets some food donations from the neighbors.
 Lois doesn't like it, commenting on how food donations are always bad.
 Hal doesn't believe her and asks anyone if they want some olives he found in a can.
 Lois's response: "Those aren't olives; those are peaches!"